-Did you get burned by your first-round WR last year?
-If so, you might be thinking RB-or-bust to open this year’s draft.
-But that rigid plan could doom you for a second straight year.
+Did Justin Jefferson burn you last year?
+You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 The Per-Game Edge: Smarter WR Evaluation

-How do you assess player performance from last season?
-If you look primarily at full-season fantasy totals, then you're committing a common mistake.
+If you judge last season primarily by full-season fantasy totals, you're making a common mistake.

-It's more impressive, for example, to deliver the 20th-most fantasy points while playing just 10 games than it is to rank 11th while playing all 17 contests.
-Per-game stats matter more than full-season totals.
+For example, ranking 20th in fantasy points across just 10 games is more impressive than ranking 11th across all 17.
+That's why per-game stats matter more than full-season totals.
 (You can find fantasy points per game listed on our historical stats pages.)

 The Stats That Actually Matter for WRs